mohneesh9797-puresoftware/lzws/README.md

 Copyright (c) 2016 David Bryant, 2018+ other authors, all rights reserved (see AUTHORS).
 Distributed under the BSD Software License (see LICENSE).

+## Why not LZW AB?

+It is not compatible with `ncompress` and old UNIX `compress`.
+You can read its code to meet with original idea of "trie-on-linked-list".
+It is well documented.

+## Why not ncompress?

+`ncompress` code is not user friendly.
+It is full of goto, inliners and it has no comments or any documentation.
+I've found here some [overflow issues](https://github.com/vapier/ncompress/issues/17).
+It is very hard to modify it for streaming purposes.
+It has no tests.